xrrhythmsuk/xruk-player/assets/tunes/drum-bass.md

 The rhythm for the low surdo part is tricky, so try thinking of it together with the highs or put in hand mutes on beats 2 and 4.

+We learned this tune at summer camp 2022, so it's a little less established than the others.
+If you're playing it nationally you'll probably want to remind people of the parts, though everyone likes it once it gets going.

 **Sign:** With one hand in your ear lift the other and move it front and back (like a DJ).

 ## Background